 Spinner already has good strength and size at 6’0 and 203 pounds.
 In addition to that, he is lightning quick on his feet and possesses good speed while showing the ability to go one-on-one with most defenders.
 Spinner has a hard shot, though it is a work in progress at this point as he misses more often than not.
 The physical skills appear to be there, but Spinner needs to work to mesh them all together.

-After a solid debut in the USHL in 2014-15, where he scored 22 goals and 42 points in 56 games, he will make his collegiate debut with the University of Nebraska-Omaha.
+Spinner is in his freshman season at the University of Nebraska-Omaha in 2015-16.
 While there, he will need to work on refining his offensive skills and learn to make the most of his speed.
 Spinner has the ability to be a steal (he was selected in the sixth round) and will be given until the end of his college career to put the pieces together.